GraciousNgetich/GraciousNgetich/README.md

 - :telescope: I’m working as a Front-End Developer and contributing to frontend for building web applications.

-- :seedling: Exploring Data Science And Machine Learning.
+- :seedling: Exploring Data Science and Machine Learning.

 - 👯 I’m looking to collaborate on Data Science Projects.